arifszn/OneClick/README.md

 - [Shopify](https://shopify.new) - Start a new online shop on Shopify.
 - [SurveyMonkey](https://surveymonkey.new) - Create a new survey using SurveyMonkey.
 - [Wix](https://wix.new) - Build a new website using Wix.
+- [Adobe Spark](https://create.new) - Design beautiful social media posts and more with Adobe Spark.

 ## Support